The Prophecy (English band)

-The Prophecy is an English progressive doom metal band from Yorkshire, England.
+The Prophecy is an English progressive doom metal band from Yorkshire.

-Biography
+History

 The Prophecy was formed in autumn of 2001 when Greg O'Shea and John Bennett from "The Local Family Butcherers," as the band was known at the time, met up with vocalist Matt Lawson, in the now demolished Empress pub in Bradford.
 The band immediately went on to record their first demo CD, Her Embrace, My Ruin which although never released spurred the band on to get serious.

 The band then spent six months ensconced in their rehearsal room writing and developing ideas before returning to the studio to record the To End All Hope demo.
 This demo soon began to grab people's attention and it was not long before The Prophecy were approached by the organisers of the Doomination tour with Morgion and Mourning Beloveth.

 Now with a full European tour booked for them, the Prophecy needed an album and so they went back into the studio in the autumn of 2002 to record their debut album Ashes.